 When feeding, they accidentally rub against the male part of the plant, the stamen, and get pollen stuck on themselves.
 When they move within the same flower (self-pollination) or to another flower (cross pollination) to feed, some of the pollen rubs off onto the plant's female part, the stigma.
 Fertilization occurs and a seed is formed.

-Agriculture cannot exist without this natural system of pollination since it would not be Pollination in Agricultureeconomically feasible for humans to do artificially what animal pollinators do naturally.
+Agriculture cannot exist without this natural system of pollination since it would not be economically feasible for humans to do artificially what animal pollinators do naturally.
 In industrial agriculture, bee hives are trucked thousands of miles to wherever pollination is needed at various times of year.
 The largest managed pollination event in the world is in Californian almond orchards, where nearly half (about one million hives) of US honey bees are trucked each spring.
 Just as the combine harvesters follow the wheat harvest from Texas to Manitoba, beekeepers follow the bloom from south to north, to provide pollination for many different crops, including cucumbers, squash, strawberries, apples, and alfalfa.

 Pollination of food crops has become an environmental issue, due to two trends.
 The trend to monoculture means that greater concentrations of pollinators are needed at bloom time than ever before, yet the area is forage poor or even deadly to bees for the rest of the season.
 The other trend is the decline of pollinator populations, due to pesticide misuse and overuse, new diseases and parasites of bees, clearcut logging, decline of beekeeping, suburban development, removal of hedges and other habitat from farms, and public paranoia about bees.